mosaicnetworks/evm-lite-js/docs/index.md

 -   `evm-lite-keystore@1.0.0` - Keystore management for applications
 -   `evm-lite-datadir@1.0.0` - Data directory management for applications
 -   `evm-lite-utils@1.0.0` - An aggregate of utility functions used by EVM-Lite JS modules
--   `evm-lite-consensus@1.0.0` - Our consensus clients as well as an `AbstractConsensus` class
+-   `evm-lite-consensus@1.0.0` - Our consensus clients as well as an `IAbstractConsensus` class
 -   `evm-lite-client@1.0.0` - A simple HTTP client for EVM-Lite

 The following documentation will guide you through installing and running EVM-Lite JS, as well as providing API documentation with examples.